How to keep cool in summer: 20 cooling tips to manage the heatwave

 This soothing and cooling practice is especially useful as a meditative practice before bed to help you cool and relax.

-12. Take cold showers
+13. Take cold showers

-Taking cold showers is a great way to feel refreshed after being out in the heat and lower your body temperature.
 "The main thing to remember is that the arms and legs help regulate body temperature, so cooling them will reduce the whole body's temperature" explains Marina Logacheva, Aguulp’s registered Nutritionist.

 If you're trying this right before bed Marina suggests a slightly less icy temperature, "Try to avoid cold showers as it can make you more alert; make it a cool shower instead."

-13. Pop socks in the freezer
+14. Pop socks in the freezer

-Speaking of feet, this quirky but fail-safe tip is a favorite of the team here at woman&home.
+Speaking of feet, this quirky but fail-safe tip is a favourite of the team here at woman&home.
 Simply pop a pair of dry, clean socks (not damp) into the freezer for at least an hour, then put them on for an instant cooling effect.

 You want to get the socks as cold as possible, so in our experience, three hours is a good amount of time to sufficiently cool them – because once you put your hot feet into them, the clock is ticking for them to start to warm.

-14. Keep beauty products in the fridge
+15. Keep beauty products in the fridge

 Nick Small, AO's small appliance expert advises, "Be fridge freezer smart.
 There are plenty of foods that are suitable to store at ambient temperatures.
 Foods such as condiments, avocados, potatoes, and fresh herbs can be stored in the cupboard.
-This helps to keep space free in the fridge for water, beverages, fruit, and other items like face sprays and moisturizers to keep cool for application, and don’t forget some space for the aftersun in the fridge!"
+This helps to keep space free in the fridge for water, beverages, fruit, and other items like face sprays and moisturizers to keep cool for application, and don’t forget some space for the aftersun in the fridge."

 Simply pop these cooled beauty products in your bag when you head out to the beach and beyond, preferably in a mini cool bag to make sure they retain their cool temperature.

-15. Fill a hot water bottle with crushed ice
+16. Fill a hot water bottle with crushed ice

 Due to the thermal properties of the design, it will stay cool for a good few hours, to ensure you keep your cool for longer.

-16. Put a bowl of ice in front of a fan
+17. Put a bowl of ice in front of a fan

 "A bowl of ice placed in front of your fan will help to generate cold air," says Suzy.
 "Rather than moving existing warm air around the room, the ice will cool the air circulated by the fan, working to cool your room down."

-17. Put your feet in a bowl of lukewarm water
+18. Put your feet in a bowl of lukewarm water

 Submerging your feet in a bowl of water is a classic way to try to cool down, but it's not only ice-cold water that will do the trick – handy for those who avoid cold water swimming and the like because they aren't fans of extreme temperatures.